teckmk/lingo-interpreted-language/README.md

    ```bash
    npm install . -g
    ```
-4. Now you can run `cowlang` code files that end with `.lo` extenstion
+4. Now you can run `cowlang` code files that end with `.cow` extenstion

 # Running Code
 Code files in `cowlang` have `.cow` extension.
 In order to run your cow file, run: